ben-ng/velociraptor/README.md

 #Velociraptor

-Node.js asset compiler that supports JavaScript, CSS and LESS.
+Node.js asset compiler that supports JavaScript, Handlebars, CSS and LESS.

 ##What It Does
 Velociraptor will compile assets in a `source` directory and dump them into an `output` directory.